DigitalInterruption/research/_posts/2020-09-10-giggle-laughable-security.md

   - Vulnerability
 image: /assets/img/2020-09-10-giggle-laughable-security/GigglingEmoji.jpg
 ---
 Preface: There is very little in this blog post that is interesting from a technical perspective.
 The discovered vulnerability is incredibly basic but fairly high risk.
 Due to the nature of the application, and the fallout from our disclosure attempt, we wanted to write up our findings.
-The TL;DR is that giggle is exposing user's phone numbers, private images and location to the world.
+The TL;DR is that giggle has been exposing user's phone numbers, private images and location to the world.

 Normally we wouldn't post a vulnerability like this so soon after discovering it but the owner of the app refuses to listen to us and continuously claims no vulnerability exists.
-We tried to get in contact with her to let her read this post before publishing it but, again, she showed no interest.
+We tried to get in contact with her via a third party (after we had been blocked) to let her read this post before publishing it but, again, she showed no interest.

+(edit: The issue has now been fixed.)

 ---